Robert J. “Bud” Riestenberg (Chair) has been a distinguished leader in the plumbing and mechanical industries for over forty years.

 As a second-generation plumber, Gugino is first to say that he unknowingly took 24/7 access to potable water systems and safe sanitation for granted.
 The moment Gugino had the opportunity to accompany IAPMO's Jed Scheuermann to Nepal in 2013 to assist Health Habitat devise waste management solutions for villages in the impoverished nation, Gugino's vision changed.
 With that, his passion and dedication have taken center stage, utilizing his lifelong knowledge and expertise to assist in providing basic water and sanitation solutions to protect the public's health in developing countries.

-Grant Stewart has a background in plumbing and education as well as strong links to WorldSkills.
-After competing at the WorldSkills competition in 1997, Grant has worked in many roles in WorldSkills up to Chief expert in Plumbing and now as Assistant Technical delegate for Australia.
-Grant worked full time as a Plumber and a Plumbing teacher in various regions of Australia throughout this time.
-Working in Zimbabwe on building classrooms, toilets and furniture projects in schools in the late 1990’s began a strong interest in water and sanitation projects and the sharing of skills that continues throughout developing regions around the world.
+Grant Stewart (Program Director, International) has a background in plumbing and education as well as strong links to the global WorldSkills movement.
+After competing at the WorldSkills competition in 1997, Stewart worked in many roles in that organization, up to international Chief Expert in Plumbing and Assistant Technical delegate for WorldSkills Australia.
+Grant has worked full time as a Plumber and a Plumbing Teacher in various regions of Australia, and across the world.
+The experience of living and working in Zimbabwe in the late 1990’s, building classrooms, furniture and toilets in schools began a strong interest in water and sanitation projects and the sharing of skills in developing regions that continues to this day.

-Grant joined IAPMO in late 2013 and has worked with World Plumbing Council, Health Habitat, RMIT and WorldSkills foundation on many projects including Sanitation Studios in Nepal and the Community Plumbing Challenge in India.
+Since joining IAPMO in late 2013, Stewart has worked with World Plumbing Council, Healthabitat, RMIT University and WorldSkills Foundation on many projects including Sanitation Studios in Nepal and the pilot Community Plumbing Challenge in India.
+He has gone on to direct Community Plumbing Challenge initiatives and local community partnerships in South Africa, Indonesia, and the Navajo Nation.

 Dain Hansen has over 15 years of global policy, philanthropic, nonprofit and international charity experience.
 Dain began his career living in Australia working with indigenous and immigrant populations.
 Since that time, Dain worked on Capitol Hill for Senators and Congressmen on domestic and global environmental issues.